langurmonkey/website-source/content/blog/2024/jujutsu.md

 Working copy : swkvvrku a47b8f33 (empty) (no description set) Parent commit: zzzzzzzz 00000000 (empty) (no description set)
 ```
-In the response we see that our current working copy is empty.
+The output shows that our current working copy is clean.
+Below, we see it is empty.
 In the same line, we see the current change ID (`swkvvrku`) and the current commit ID (`a47b8f33`).
 The change ID won't change until we create a new change with `jj new`, but the commit ID changes every time we modify something in the working copy.
 As we mentioned earlier, the working copy is **committed by default**.

 In the second line we see the parent of our current change.
 Every repository starts with a root commit with the same change ID (`zzzzzzzz`) and commit ID (`00000000`).
 This root commit is present in every repository.